+Search for Copies of Your Content.
 Pull a quote or two from your content and do a search for it.
 If you see a match from a website that you didn’t give permission to use your content, you’re probably a victim of content scraping.
-Or, you can use a site like Copyscape to do the heavy lifting for you.
+You can also use a site like Copyscape to do the heavy lifting for you.

 Browse your blog’s comments regularly and delete any comments that contain spam or questionable links.
 It might take a while, but it means your readers are at a lower risk for malware schemes.

-Block Untrustworthy IP Addresses
+Block Untrustworthy IP Addresses.

 It’s not 100% effective, since some bots have multiple IP addresses, but you can block the known addresses of bots to keep them from coming back for another attack.

-4. Block Known Bots
+Block Known Bots.

 On top of blocking questionable IP addresses, you can also copy a starter list of known bots to your site’s .htaccess file to block them from accessing your site.

-5. Test the Speed of Your Site
+Test the Speed of Your Site.

 If you’re continually testing, you’ll know when your site slows down, which could be a sign that bots are infecting your site’s code.

-6. View Your Site in Incognito Mode
+View Your Site in Incognito Mode.

 You can keep tabs on your SEO rank this way, and you can also see how your website appears to customers.
 You’ll know if they’re being served any spam or if they’re getting redirected to an unfavorable site.

-Filter Your Traffic
+Filter Your Traffic.